PojavLauncherTeam/PojavLauncher/README.md

 # PojavLauncher
-An open source Minecraft: Java Edition launcher for Android based from Boardwalk.
-Support up-to Minecraft 1.11
+A Minecraft: Java Edition launcher for Android based from Boardwalk.
+Support up-to Minecraft 1.11.2

 ## This branch?
 - Attempt to run Minecraft in OpenJDK, different a bit with Boardwalk 2.